UK tracker mortgages explained; A complete guide

 Tracker rates are essentially the lowest risk products that are not fixed.

-They have the potential benefit of being able to go down if interest rates decrease benefitting the customer with lower payments, but come with the equal risk of going up things to in the other direction.
+They have the potential benefit of being able to go down if interest rates decrease benefitting the customer with lower payments but come with the equal risk of going up in the other direction.

-They are lower risk than variable and discount rates in general because the lender cannot simply change the rate to suit their own circumstances (apart from the examples mentioned above).
+They are lower risk than variable and discount rates in general because the lender cannot simply change the rate to suit their needs (apart from the examples mentioned above).